oracle/accelerated-data-science/ads/feature_store/docs/source/feature_group.rst

         - Defaults to ``{}``.

 .. seealso::
-   :ref:`Feature Group Job`
+   Refer  :ref:`Data types` supported by feature store

 .. seealso::
-   Refer  :ref:`Data types` supported by feature store
+   See :ref:`Online Feature Store` for the documentation on online feature store.

 Get nearest neighbours